 9. Don’t ask for cash.

-Pam Beasley, take note: asking for cash is taboo.
+Asking for cash is taboo.
 Want cash for something specific?
 Use a less-awkward alternative like Wedding Republic or Deposit a Gift, both of which allow you to register for non-store-bought items (like your honeymoon).

 10. Savor the moment.